TatianaKarpovaP/Portfolio_Data_Analyst/project_1.md

 6. debt_to_income_ratio – debt-to-income ratio, %;
 7. credit_card_debt – debt on the credit card, in thousands of USD;
 8. other_debt – other debts,  in thousands of USD;
-9. y (or 'default' feature) – indicates whether a customer defaulted in the past if = 1 than yes, if = 0 does not.
+9. y – indicates whether a customer defaulted in the past if = 1 than yes, if = 0 does not.

 The analysis is based on the hypothesis that unpaid debts in the past leads to unpaid debts in the future.
-That is why the ‘default’ variable is dependent in the models in this project.
-Moreover, it presents two classes of customers: reliable if ‘default’=1 and unreliable if ‘default’=0.
+That is why the ‘y’ variable is dependent in the models in this project.
+Moreover, it presents two classes of customers: reliable if ‘y’=0 and unreliable if ‘y’=1.

 All further calculations are made in Python.
 The data is partly presented below.